-Astute Appraisals, Inc. can help you remove your Private Mortgage Insurance
+Let Astute Appraisals, Inc. help you determine if you can cancel your PMI

-A 20% down payment is usually accepted when purchasing a home.
-The lender's liability is often only the difference between the home value and the amount outstanding on the loan, so the 20% provides a nice cushion against the charges of foreclosure, reselling the home, and regular value variations in the event a purchaser is unable to pay.
+When purchasing a home, a 20% down payment is typically the standard.
+The lender's liability is generally only the difference between the home value and the amount remaining on the loan, so the 20% provides a nice cushion against the costs of foreclosure, reselling the home, and natural value changes on the chance that a borrower is unable to pay.

-During the recent mortgage upturn of the mid 2000s, it was customary to see lenders requiring down payments of 10, 5 or even 0 percent.
-A lender is able to handle the additional risk of the reduced down payment with Private Mortgage Insurance or PMI.
-This additional policy guards the lender in case a borrower defaults on the loan and the market price of the house is lower than the loan balance.
+During the recent mortgage boom of the last decade, it became customary to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
+How does a lender manage the added risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
+PMI takes care of the lender in case a borrower defaults on the loan and the worth of the property is less than what the borrower still owes on the loan.

-PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible.
-Contradictory to a piggyback loan where the lender consumes all the losses, PMI is advantageous for the lender because they collect the money, and they get paid if the borrower doesn't pay.
+Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible, PMI can be pricey to a borrower.
+Unlike a piggyback loan where the lender consumes all the deficits, PMI is money-making for the lender because they secure the money, and they get paid if the borrower doesn't pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can homebuyers refrain from bearing the cost of PMI?
+How can a homeowner prevent bearing the expense of PMI?

-The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-Wise homeowners can get off the hook a little early.
-The law promises that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Wise home owners can get off the hook a little earlier.
+The law pledges that, upon request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.

-It can take many years to reach the point where the principal is just 20% of the original loan amount, so it's essential to know how your home has appreciated in value.
-After all, any appreciation you've gained over the years counts towards removing PMI.
-So what's the reason for paying it after your loan balance has fallen below the 80% threshold?
-Even when nationwide trends hint at declining home values, be aware that real estate is local.
-Your neighborhood might not be following the national trends and/or your home could have acquired equity before things calmed down.
+It can take many years to get to the point where the principal is just 20% of the original amount borrowed, so it's crucial to know how your home has increased in value.
+After all, any appreciation you've acquired over time counts towards removing PMI.
+So why pay it after your loan balance has dropped below the 80% threshold?
+Your neighborhood may not be following the national trends and/or your home might have secured equity before things calmed down, so even when nationwide trends forecast falling home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
-It is an appraiser's job to understand the market dynamics of their area.
-At Astute Appraisals, Inc., we're experts at recognizing value trends in Columbia, Howard County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will usually cancel the PMI with little effort.
-At which time, the home owner can relish the savings from that point on.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
+It is an appraiser's job to know the market dynamics of their area.
+At Astute Appraisals, Inc., we know when property values have risen or declined.
+We're experts at determining value trends in Columbia, Howard County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will generally remove the PMI with little anxiety.
+At which time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: